RobPastoor/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 `write.table(result, "data_with_means.txt", row.name = FALSE, quote = FALSE, sep = "; ")`.

 ## Results
+The result is a .TXT-file, in the working directory, with name "data_with_means.txt".

 ### ID Fields
 * `subject` - The participant ("subject") ID